-The purpose of the Early Engagement Phase is to allow time for the establishment of relationships and the development of trust between the utility and the UWCI, and to create the conditions that will support a successful outcome.
+The purpose of the Inception Phase is to allow time for the establishment of relationships and the development of trust between the utility and the UWCI, and to create the conditions that will support a successful outcome.

-The Early Engagement phase starts once a framework contract has been signed between the Facility4 and the utility.
-This concise agreement will set out the process, general obligations, initial financial commitment for the Early Engagement Phase, indicative financial allocations subject to confirmation for further phases, dispute resolution and exit provisions.
+The inception phase starts once a framework contract has been signed between the Facility and the utility.
+This concise agreement will set out the process, general obligations, initial financial commitment for the Inception Phase, indicative financial allocations subject to confirmation for further phases, dispute resolution and exit provisions.

-The Utility CEO will choose a senior advisor (also called "trusted advisor" or "mentor") from a pool in consultation with the UWCI to advise the CEO and management team on and support the process during the Early Engagement Phase.
+The Utility CEO will choose a senior advisor (also called "trusted advisor" or "mentor") from a pool in consultation with the UWCI to advise the CEO and management team on and support the process during the Inception Phase.
 The pool of senior advisors will be carefully selected for suitability and have the necessary experience to fulfil this important role.